dgageot/dockercon16/README.md

 ## Let's use the application

-1. Configure *Docker Compose* to use the first configuration file:
+1. Configure *Docker Compose* to use the second configuration file:

   ```
   cd lab-docker